danfuzz/samizdat/doc/library-guide/ModuleSystem.md

 tightly with module loading.

 **Note:** The constant `null` can be treated as a module loader.
-When used as such, it "knows" the two modules `core.Io0` and `core.Lang0`.
-These are set up as "bootstrap modules," as otherwise they would be their own dependencies.
+When used as such, it "knows" the modules `core.Code`, `core.Io0`, and `core.Lang0`.
+These are set up as "bootstrap modules," as otherwise they would, in effect, be their own dependencies.

 <br><br>